top of page

 P3120184_edited.jpg

-We educate students and communities about the importance of hornbills in maintaining the health of Thailand’s forests.
+Homes for Hornbills educate students about the importance of hornbills in maintaining the health of Thailand’s forests.
 Through presentations and hands-on activities, we inspire people to take action on saving hornbills.

 IMG_8171.jpg